b3h3moth/UnixCentric/README.md

 ### interfaces

-How to set up robust interfaces in C programs.
+How to build robust interfaces in C programs.

 ### Libraries and API's